Estelle-K/simulator-price-react/README.md

 # Price's Simulator with React

 This is a price's simulator created with React.
+Only grid and flexbox for the structure.
+Adaptive layouts without media queries.

 ## Badges